Dunham Boys Baseball Organization Bronco Level Rules

 A. A team fails to appear upon the field within five (5) minutes of the time appointed for the game to begin.

 B. The team fails to field eight (8) eligible players.
 See Article 10 for starting with 8 players.

 C. An ineligible player is used during the course of the game.

 D. A forfeited game must be as a result of a written rule in the D.B.B.O.
 Rules only.

 E. If an ejected Coach/Fan does not exit the park.

 Section 3.
 Regulation Game.
 If the game must be called due to weather, darkness, or any other causes which make further play impossible, the following applies:

-A. Peewee and Midget (6 inning game): If after 3½ innings the Home Team is ahead, this constitutes a regulation game.
+A. Bronco and Mustang (6 inning game): If after 3½ innings the Home Team is ahead, this constitutes a regulation game.
 If after 3½ innings the Home Team is behind, a full 4 innings must be played to constitute a regulation game.

 B. Pony and Colt: follow the rules set by the NSYBA.

 C. Any game that is called before it becomes an official regulation game will be replayed in its entirety.